 |

-In Other Words: “Buy land, they're not making it anymore” – Mark Twain
+In other words: “Buy land, they're not making it anymore” – Mark Twain

 Not many of the other things people spend money on rise in value in this fashion.
 For instance, when you buy a new car, as soon as you drive it off the lot, the value of the car drops significantly.
 That’s because when it comes to cars, what people value more than anything is newness.
 As soon as the car moves from the “new” category in the salesman’s lot to the “used” category in a driver’s ownership, that major value factor is lost.